-Research into CBD and THC led to the relatively recent discovery that the body produces its own cannabinoids, known as endogenous cannaboids and that there is an endocannabinoid system within our bodies.
+Research into CBD and THC led to the relatively recent discovery that the body produces its own cannabinoids, known as endogenous cannabinoids and that there is an endocannabinoid system within our bodies.
 This system is linked to the neurotransmitters that carry messages from one part of our body to another.
 Endocannabinoids connect to the central nervous system in our brain as well as to the peripheral nervous system in other parts of the body.
-The primary purpose of the endocannabinoid system is one of regulation – the creation balance or homeostasis within our bodies.
+The primary purpose of the endocannabinoid system is one of regulation – the creation of balance or homeostasis within our bodies.
 CBD when consumed positively affects this endocannabinoid system

 Kava’s active ingredients are called kavalactones.
-Six main kavalactones are primarily responsible for generating the relaxation and other mental and physical effects that comes from kava consumption.
+Six main kavalactones are primarily responsible for generating the relaxation and other mental and physical effects that come from kava consumption.
 Kava affects the limbic system within the brain.

-The limbic system is the part of the brain that triggers emotions, emotional behavior and motivation.
-When over stimulated, it can result in a person feeling agitated, nervous and anxious.
+The limbic system is the part of the brain that triggers emotions, emotional behavior, and motivation.
+When overstimulated, it can result in a person feeling agitated, nervous, and anxious.
 The active ingredients in kava calm the limbic system.

 The kavalactones Kavain and Desmethoxyyangonin promote relaxation.
-The kavalactone, Kavain, is also responsible for kava’s analgesic and mouth numbing effects.
-The kavalactone Desmethyoxyyangonin is known to increase dopamine in the brain and is responsible for the stronger mood enhancing properties of some kava varieties.
+The kavalactone, Kavain, is also responsible for kava’s analgesic and mouth-numbing effects.
+The kavalactone Desmethyoxyyangonin is known to increase dopamine in the brain and is responsible for the stronger mood-enhancing properties of some kava varieties.

 Read about the science behind the natural calm of Kava.